 Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.

-The Git configuration-file is usually located in
+The Git configuration-file is usually located in one of these directories:

 $ git config --global user.email firstname.lastname@example.org $ git config --global user.name "Firstname Lastname"